KenCorma/Nexus-Wallet-Themes/README.md

 Rules will be strict and Nexus reserves the right to Reject or Remove your theme at any time or for any reason.

-DO NOT SUBMIT A THEME WITH A IMAGE, URL ONLY, THEY WILL BE REJECTED
+DO NOT SUBMIT A THEME WITH A IMAGE (`bg.png`, etc.), URL ONLY, THEY WILL BE REJECTED.

 MODIFTY ANY OTHER FILE WILL RESULT IN REJECTION UNLESS OPENED SEPARATLY, IF THERE IS A ISSUE OPEN A ISSUE.